Why Synchronous Dependencies Improve Collaboration

 We want to maximize synchronous collaboration because it:

-• reduces communication delays and distortion,
+• reduces communication delays and distortions,

 • accelerates learning and adaptability.

-🔧 Overview of Cross-Team Collaboration Techniques
+🔧 Overview of cross-team collaboration techniques

 Technique